kriskowal/q/README.md

 If value is not a promise, returns a promise that has already been resolved with the given value.

-## ``def(value)``

-Annotates a value, wrapping it in a promise, such that that it is a local promise object which cannot be serialized and sent to resolve a remote promise.

-A def'ed value will respond to the ``"isDef"`` message without a rejection so remote promise communication libraries can distinguish it from non-def values.

 ## ``reject(reason)``